oracle-livelabs/oci/oke-with-agones/5-create-scale-agones-fleet/5-create-scale-agones-fleet.md

     kubectl get nodes
     ```

-8. Lastly, it's important to keep in mind the custom work that is needed to coordinate user demand of your game servers, the type of game servers you will run and the scaling of the fleet.
+8. Lastly, it's important to keep in mind the custom work that is needed to coordinate user (game clients) demand of your game servers, the type of game servers you will run and the scaling of the fleet.
 We manually scaled the fleet via the CLI, but, you should integrate that with on demand or predictable game server allocation.
-When doing that the scaling of the nodes itself will be automatic.
+When doing that the scaling of the nodes itself will be automatic just as you saw here.

 ## **Summary**